-Coronation Square - The Score Building: The LA are redeveloping this area and building.
-The Early Years, Childcare & Business Development service worked with Economic Growth & Housing Delivery to ensure that the nursery space within the new development would reproduce the purpose built nursery provision that currently forms part of the premises and increase capacity to accommodate additional demand as a result of the re-development and was of a suitable quality and design.
+Coronation Square - The Score Building: We have ensured that the nursery space within the new development will reproduce the purpose built nursery provision that currently forms part of the premises and increase capacity to accommodate additional demand as a result of the re-development and was of a suitable quality and design.
 The new Coronation Square development, on Council owned land, will provide 750 new homes contributing to the borough's housing need, with 50 per cent of them affordable.
 The scheme received final planning approval in December 2020 and works have just started on site.
 The development will also deliver a brand new bespoke 130 place full day care nursery.
 This will be a vast improvement on the existing nursery space.

-5. Demand for Childcare
+6 Demand for Childcare

-5.1 Population of early years children
+6.1 Population of early years children

-In total, there are 19,639 children under the age of five living in our local authority4.
+In total, there are 19,639 children under the age of five living in Waltham Forest6.
 These children may require early years childcare.